 The Trustee Impact & Risk Committee are responsible on behalf of the Trustees for ensuring the Charity meets its safeguarding responsibilities in all its activities.
-At least one member of the committee must have suitable training and experience to advise the committee on safeguarding matters to support compliance.
+ALL members of the Trustee Impact & Risk Committee should be trained on their legal responsibilities and compliance in relation to safeguarding.